-Looks like it could be some kind of shooter game.
+Looks like it could be some kind of first-person shooter game.

 Musician Joel Zimmerman (known professionally as Deadmau5) has revealed that he’s currently developing a video game with the help of a small team.